US baseball’s prospects struggle to reach Olympics - WHIZ News

 Little wonder the U.S. failed to earn an Olympic berth at the Premier12 competition, where champion Japan and runner-up South Korea brought many top players.

 Mexico qualified for the first time, rallying twice for a 3-2 victory over the U.S. in the bronze-medal game that determined an Americas berth.
-The U.S. will have two more chances to join host Japan, Mexico, South Korea and Italy in the six-nation Olympic field: an Americas tournament in the spring and, if it flops again, a final tournament that includes multiple regions.
+The U.S. will have two more chances to join host Japan, Mexico, South Korea and Italy in the six-nation Olympic field: an Americas tournament in Arizona starting March 22 and, if it flops again, a final tournament that includes multiple regions in Taiwan from April 1-5.

 “We cannot make major league players available for the actual tournament in August,” Major League Baseball Commissioner Rob Manfred wrote in an email to The Associated Press.
 “In fairness to the other qualifiers and to protect the integrity of the competition, it seemed best to try and qualify with the level of players that will be available in August.”